 - Eat plenty of fiber to manage blood glucose levels.
 It also decreases cholesterol levels and helps in reducing weight.

 - Avoid or limit the usage of processed carbs, soda, or added sugar like cookies and candies.
-Due to these blood sugar levels increases in quick time.
+Due to these, blood sugar levels increase quickly.

 - Complex carbohydrates take time to digest and absorb.
 Due to which these are good for controlling diabetes as they slowly increase blood glucose levels.

 Nutrition and lifestyle approaches can have a great impact on your blood sugar levels.
 Healthy sleeping, eating and exercise routine have shown statically significant improvements in patients suffering from Diabetes.
 1000s of patients have reversed diabetes with proper dietary recommendations by our Diet Coach.